unidev-android/unidev-android-core/README.md

-# unidev-android-components
+# unidev-android-core

-Generic components for android apps
+Core layer for android apps

+Unified functionality for working with different application types